An axiomatization of six-functor formalisms: Preliminaries

-We collect a few lemmas about adjointable squares in $\cat^\ex$. \begin{lem} Let
+We collect a few lemmas about adjoinable squares in $\cat^\ex$. \begin{lem} Let

 be a commuting diagram in $\cat^\ex$, where both rows are fiber sequences.
-If $\psi$ and $\chi$ have right adjoints $\psi^R$ and $\chi^R$ (or left adjoints $\psi^L$ and $\chi^L$), and the square on the right is vertically right (left) adjointable, then $\phi$ has a right adjoint $\phi^R$ (a left adjoint $\phi^L$), and the square on the left is vertically right (left) adjointable.
+If $\psi$ and $\chi$ have right adjoints $\psi^R$ and $\chi^R$ (or left adjoints $\psi^L$ and $\chi^L$), and the square on the right is vertically right (left) adjoinable, then $\phi$ has a right adjoint $\phi^R$ (a left adjoint $\phi^L$), and the square on the left is vertically right (left) adjoinable.

 \end{lem} \begin{proof} We proof the statement about right adjoints.
 We can form the diagram

 such that there is an induced functor between the fibers, which we denote $\phi^R:\A'\to \B'$.
 Then $\phi^R$ is the right adjoint of $\phi$.
 Indeed, for $a$ in $\A'$ and $b$ in $\B'$, since $f$ and $g$ are fully faithful, we have